-3.4 Timing of Application (Article 458(4) of the CRR) 31 December 2020 for a period of one year with possible renewal thereafter.
-3.5 Phasing in As this is an extension, no phasing-in is planned and the current measure will continue to apply.
-3.6 Term of the measure (Article 458(4) of the CRR) The measure is extended for a period of one year.
+3.2 Timing for publication 21/11/2021 3.3 Disclosure The extension of the measure will be announced via a release on FI's website.
+This will include justification for the measure.
+3.4 Timing for application (Article 458(4) CRR) 31/12/2021 3.5 Duration of the measure (Article 458(4) CRR) The measure will be extended for a period of two years.
 Finansinspektionen will continue to monitor the measure regularly on the basis of its overall macroprudential (mitigating) impact on the observed build-up of systemic risks in the Swedish mortgage and residential real estate markets and take action if required.
-In line with Art 458(4) of the CRR, Finansinspektionen will consider the withdrawal of the measure if risks were to materialise.
-Such an assessment will be based on guided discretion, taking into account the overall developments in the residential real estate market.
+In line with Art 458(4) of the CRR2, Finansinspektionen will consider the withdrawal of the measure if risks were to materialise.
+Defining specific parameters for this is challenging ex-ante, but such an assessment will be based on guided discretion, taking into account the overall developments in the residential real estate market.
 This will include prices, developments in household indebtedness, the growth rate of mortgages, mortgage-linked indicators such as LTV and LTI (as also followed in the annual mortgage survey conducted by Finansinspektionen) and the resilience of the IRB banks in terms of capital strength, credit quality indicators and observed credit losses directly or indirectly linked to Swedish mortgages.
-3.7 Review (Article 458(9) of the CRR) The necessity and appropriateness of the measure will be reviewed in line with the requirements in Article 458 of the CRR, with possible amendments of the measure implemented as soon as possible after identification.
-The review and assessment process would be along the same lines as described in section 3.6.
+Widespread residential real estate market dysfunction would certainly warrant an assessment.
+3.6 Review (Article 458(9) CRR) The necessity and appropriateness of the measure will be reviewed in line with the requirements in Article 458 of the CRR2, with possible amendments of the measure implemented as soon as possible after identification.
+The review and assessment process would be along the same lines as described in section 3.5.
 4. Reason for the activation of the stricter national measure Sweden has experienced a significant and prolonged build up and intensification of systemic risk related to the housing market.
-4.1 Description of the macro- prudential or systemic risk in the financial system (Article 458(2)(a) of the CRR) Swedish banks are increasingly exposed to the residential property sector.
+4.1 Description of the macroprudential or systemic risk in the financial system Swedish banks are increasingly exposed to the residential property sector.
 Today, the banking sector supplies essentially all residential mortgage loans in Sweden.
-IRB banks constitute 95% of the total mortgage market, making them fundamental for the supply of mortgages to households.
-Mortgages account for 82% of monetary financial institutions' total lending to households and about 70% of the Swedish GDP.
+IRB banks constitute around 96% of the total mortgage market, making them fundamental for the supply of mortgages to households.
+Mortgages account for 82% of monetary financial institutions' total lending to households and about 75% of the Swedish GDP.
 For the three major banks (SEB, Svenska Handelsbanken, Swedbank), mortgage loans to households constitute about 50% of their total lending, making them particularly sensitive to a negative development in the housing market.
-Residential real estate prices have increased substantially for two decades (Diagram 1).
+(Article 458(2)(a) CRR) Residential real estate prices have increased substantially for two decades (Diagram 1).
 House prices were more or less unaffected by the 2008 financial crisis, and the upswing has continued virtually uninterrupted.
-House prices have doubled over the past decade or so, and several international bodies have made the assessment that residential properties in Sweden may be overvalued (though the trend since the introduction of the Article 458 risk weight floor has, however, been much flatter than the preceding period).
-For example, the European Commission (2020) pointed out that the price-to-income ratio is still around 40% above the historical average 19 .
-The ESRB's valuation model also indicates that homes in Sweden are still overvalued by around 20-40%20.
+House prices have doubled over the past decade or so, and several international bodies have made the assessment that residential properties in Sweden may be overvalued.
+For example, the European Commission (2020) pointed out that the price-to-income ratio is still around 40% above the historical average22.
+The ESRB's valuation model also indicates that homes in Sweden are still overvalued by around 20-55% 23, the second highest in Europe.
 In light of this, Finansinspektionen makes the assessment that there remains an increased risk for a substantial price correction in the housing market.